 8. Bring the outdoors in

 ‘We designed retractable wall panels for this home, which protect the windows from punishing winter storms,’ says Joe Herrin of Heliotrope Architects, the studio behind this contemporary coastal house, which sits on a windswept shoreline in Washington’s Salish Sea.
+In this open plan space, a rustic living room meets a modern farmhouse dining room.

 ‘Nevertheless, the house opens up completely to the outdoors when the weather is fair, allowing the owners to fully interact with the landscape and view.’